Inflectra/spira-documentation/docs/Spira-User-Manual/Task-Tracking.md

 ## Task Details

+!!! tip "Inflectra.ai"
+    This page has [AI functionality](./Inflectra-Ai-In-Spira.md/#task-details-page), available to all cloud customers with an active Inflectra.ai subscription.

 When you click on a task item in the lists displayed on either the main task list page or on the requirement / release details pages, you are taken to the task details page illustrated below:

 ![](img/Task_Tracking_294.png)